Mar 7, 2023, 4:02 PM

 Are you considering Queen Elizabeth's Grammar School for your child?
 We've collated all the information you need to know about 2024 entry to Year 7.
 Keep reading to learn about the school's admissions process and how to excel in the Kent Test!

-Queen Elizabeth's Grammar School is a co-educational grammar school with academy status in Faversham, Kent.
-The school is relatively young; it was founded in 1967 when three local schools (Faversham Grammar School for Boys, William Gibbs School for Girls and Wreights School) merged as one.
+Queen Elizabeth's Grammar School is a mixed (girls and boys) grammar school with academy status.
+Set in the heart of the historic market town of Faversham, it was founded in 1967 when three local schools (Faversham Grammar School for Boys, William Gibbs School for Girls and Wreights School) merged as one.

-Address: Queen Elizabeth's Grammar School, Abbey Place, Faversham, Kent, ME13 7BQ
+Address: Abbey Place, Faversham, ME13 7BQ

-School type: co-educational grammar
+School type: mixed grammar

-Number of pupils: 1,000
+Number of pupils: 1,030

 Number of places in Year 7: 150

 11 plus registration opens: Thursday 1st June 2023

 11 plus registration closes: Monday 3rd July 2023 at midnight

 11 plus exam date: Thursday 7th September 2023